dgeb/ember_data_example/README.md

 ## Notes

-A custom adapter (`DS.restAdapter`) was written for communicating with a REST data source.
-This adapter is very alpha.
-It does not include error handling, as it's unclear how this should be integrated into Ember Data adapters in general.
+This example uses the default adapter included with Ember Data, which doesn't include error handling.

 The contact listing is initially loaded from data embedded in the html to improve performance (see `app/views/contacts/index.html.erb`).